AdobeDocs/experience-manager-guides.en/help/product-guide/guides-ui-extensions/getting-started/migrating-extensions-new-editor.md

 guides.ready(() => guides.editor.registerPlugin(createXrefPlugin));
 ```
->

-Register plugins at app load (once), not inside dialogs or repeatedly — the registry does not dedupe.
-> `registerPlugin` accepts a **factory function only**, not a plugin instance.
+Register plugins at app load (once), not inside dialogs or repeatedly, the registry does not dedupe. `registerPlugin` accepts a **factory function only**, not a plugin instance.
 `guides.editor.prosemirror` exposes: `state`, `model`, `view`, `transform`, `commands`, `keymap`,
 `history`, `tables`, `dropcursor`, `collab`, `markdown`.